okelada/MSFS-LOD-Maker/README.md

     - 'Bake' : No materials, vertex colors baked are from albedo texture.
 Default for lod2 and lod3.
       >___Vertex color will be baked from the first node based material slot.___
     - 'Gray' : No materials, vertex colors will just be a configurable gray level, that could be enough for faraway objects.
-    - 'Transfer colors' : No materials, Vertex color is transferred from upstream, alternative for lod3.
+    - 'Transfer colors' : No materials, Vertex color is transferred from upstream, alternative to 'Bake' for lod3.

 <br>